BalintCsala/ConfigurableVanillaShaders/README.md

 > Examples for when to use and not to use string replace:
 >  - ✔️ DO: When you want to change the description of the shader based on some values
->  - ✔️ DO: When you want to change the pack_version parameter based on a variable
+>  - ✔️ DO: When you want to change the pack_format parameter based on a variable
 >  - ✔️ DO: When the name of a uniform changes in a json file (but not in the shader code)
 >  - ❌ DON'T: When you want to change what function gets called in the glsl code
 >  - ❌ DON'T: When you want to modify how the code behaves in any way